-A larger than life sized hand made cross stitch of the Image of the Divine Mercy, measuring 84 inches by 40 inches, will visit the Monastery of the Holy Cross during Lent through the Octave of Easter, culminating on Divine Mercy Sunday.
-The Image will be on loan to the Monastery during these days for the prayer and the veneration of the faithful from throughout the Archdiocese of Chicago and neighboring dioceses who desire to come to visit.
+A larger than life sized hand made cross stitch of the Image of the Divine Mercy was on loan to the Monastery of the Holy Cross during Lent through the Octave of Easter.
+On Divine Mercy Sunday, the monks celebrated with an hour of adoration, the public recitation of the Chaplet of Divine Mercy, Solemn Vespers, and Benediction.

 Following in the footsteps of St. Faustina, who first received the image from Jesus in a vision 1931, to make this mystery of His Divine Love known to the world, Brigitta experienced great consolation and grace from God while enduring spiritual attacks on her faith and life from from the devil, because of her cooperation with the dictate and desire of God: “My daughter, tell the whole world about My inconceivable mercy” (from the Diary of St. Faustina, # 699).